leonua/billing-api-test/README.md

 Tested on Ruby 3.2.3

-After fetching the project from git, 3 command should be enough:
+After fetching the project from git, 3 commands should be enough:
 `bundle install`
 `rake db:migrate`
 `rspec`